nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/1_first_step_the_researching.md

 Sometimes, while working on projects, I feel like I'm playing a RPG, where I have some quests to complete for achieving new quests, gain experience and gather new weapons, all of that to enable me facing new and more challenging situations.

 I think I really like this feeling of RPG in development, and that is something that motivates me to keep pushing and learning new subjects.
-I must confess, I felt upset and unmotivated recently, there were some things in my life that were worryng me, that is normal, concerns are part of our life, despite of that you must keep yourself positive and work to push away those concerns and bring joy to your life.
+I must confess, I felt upset and unmotivated recently, there were some things in my life that were worryng me, which is normal, concerns are part of our life, despite of that you must keep yourself positive and work to push away those concerns and bring joy to your life.

 Among the problems I have to face in the end of 2023, there is my boredom in the free time.
-I'm a very active guy, I go to the gym, I watch animes, but I also like to involve myself into programming or engineering projects.
+I'm a very active guy, I go to the gym, I watch animes, but I also like to involve myself into programming or engineering projects, and I was feeling to lazy to do any of those things.
+I had to change it

 You know, I need money for me and my family, my wife is pregnant and I have a lot of bills to pay, we are reforming our appartment to welcome the baby.
 I am investing a lot of my free time on building a SaaS platform (which is still in development) for accounting services, the project itself is interesting in the perspective of software and cloud architecture and also in the perspective of money, but it is letting me tired, and in the sense of reasoning challenge was not satisfying.